A Visit From A Yankee Legend..

 their pockets, and walk one at a time slowly back to the movie and go back to

-their seats.
 True to his work, the coach arrived back on the scene in exactly

 45 minutes.
 We heard his large inhale,